 A Skeptic’s Path to Enlightenment IN 9 MEDITATIONS

-- Learn how to practice analytical meditation, a form of meditation different from the mindfulness meditation techniques ubiquitous in the West, that uses stories, creativity, and emotions to steer your mind towards its best qualities
+- Learn how to practice analytical meditation, a form of meditation that uses stories, creativity, and emotions to steer your mind towards a happy life and fulfilling relationships

-- Experience the profound benefits of Buddhist meditation without requiring belief in spiritual ideas like rebirth and karma
+- Experience the profound benefits of Buddhist meditation by cultivating mindfulness, compassion, and awe without requiring belief in ideas like rebirth and karma

 9 meditations that help you: